-At the end of the interview, ask what the timeline looks like.
+At the end of the interview, ask what their hiring timeline looks like.
 When is the client doing interviews?
 When are they looking to hire?
-The last time the client used the agency, did they take their time or were they in a rush to move the process forward?
+The last time the client used the agency, did they take their time or were they in a rush to hire quickly?

 You don’t want to be left in the dark for an undefined time.
-Asking these types of questions allows you to be aware of when steps are happening.
+Asking these types of questions allows you to be aware of when hiring steps are happening.
 This way, you can make informed follow up calls on where everything is at in the timeline.

 You will also have a better idea of what to expect throughout the process.
 Don’t be afraid to follow up.

 5. Understand that recruitment agencies are just one tool in your toolbox

-You have registered with one agency.
+You have registered with one recruitment agency.
 You are now waiting for your consultant to call you about your dream job.

 Dilemma: The agency you registered with has indeed called you about different roles, but you haven’t been interested in any of them.
 It has been a couple of weeks now since you last heard from your consultant on potential roles, and you’re worried that you will not be able to find a job.

-Resolution: Don’t rely on one agency as your only option.
-No recruitment agencies will ever hold you back from registering somewhere else in your job search.
+Resolution: Don’t rely on just one company.
+No leading recruitment agency will ever hold you back from registering somewhere else in your job search.
 If they do, have a conversation with them about why, because that is not standard practice.

-Register with all the recruitment agencies you feel best to represent you in your field; use discretion.
+Register with top recruitment agencies in your industry that you feel can best represent you; use discretion.
 Follow up with your consultants weekly to see if they have any new roles.
 Keep applying on your own to positions you find on job boards, LinkedIn, Facebook, or Ads.

 Recruitment agencies are but one tool in your tool-box and can offer different services.
-Make use all of them to find your next role.
+Make use of all of them to find your dream job.